phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/tech/security-privacy-stragety/security-privacy-stragety.md

 #### Passkeys

-- combination of username + password + "2FA" functionality presents a single point of failure
+- ⚠️combination of username + password + "2FA" functionality presents a single point of failure
+  - though not all services do it like this
   - undermines the whole MFA concept
   - enables attackers to unlock your accounts "without even knowing the keyhole"
     - this is relevant for passkeys on devices not immediate tied to you: